msobanjo/courseware/topics/nginx/modules/web-server-configuration/README.md

 ## Tasks
 This section will walkthrough configuring an NGINX server to host the web application included on this module, using the above information as a reference.
-If possible, its advised to have a Linux virtual machine for this task with a public IP address and firewall port `80` open so that it can be easily deleted afterwards, as opposed to cluttering your work machine.
+If possible, it's advised to have a Linux virtual machine for this task with a public IP address and firewall port `80` open so that it can be easily deleted afterwards, as opposed to cluttering your work machine.

 ### Prerequisites
 Make sure that you have the following installed for this: